brendanzab/language-garden/elab-stlc-bidirectional-stratify/README.md

     | AnnTm : 'ann elab_tm * 'ann elab_ty -> ann_tm
 ```

-These types allow us to define a bidirectional type checking algorithm that
-works over multiple levels of our core language.
-Universes only exist as part of
-the elaboration process.
+Universes are erased during the elaboration process.

 Some possible downsides to this approach are: